JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Ram_Das_Hyms.md

 Nanak, God the Giver bestowed on me a gift—my light hath blended with His.
 The perverse die in their perversity, saying their property was their own.
 They attach their hearts to skin-covered filth? which cometh for a moment and in a moment departeth :
-They attach their hearts to skin-covered filth which 1s fleeting as the dye of the safflower.
+They attach their hearts to skin-covered filth which is fleeting as the dye of the safflower.
 They go now to the east, and now to the west, as a potter’s wheel revolveth.
 In sorrow they eat, in sorrow they amass and enjoy ; they extend their increase of sorrow.
 Nanak, if man enter the Guru’s asylum, he shall easily cross the dangerous ocean.